pluginverse/ultimate-posts-widget/README.md

 1. Remove any references to `upw_try_out`, `upw_banner`, or `upw_analyst` filters/hooks
 2. Update any custom hooks or filters that may have changed with the new class structure
 3. Test your site thoroughly after upgrading

+### 3.0.1
+- Fixed issue with widget not importing class

+### 3.0.0
+**⚠️ BREAKING CHANGES - MAJOR RELEASE**
+This release includes significant refactoring and removal of deprecated modules.

 ### 2.3.2
 - Tested with WordPress 6.6